lileitech/lileitech.github.io/source/news/index.md

 ## 2024

+* **[14 Feb, 2024]** I have been invited to be the Area Chair in MICCAI 2024!
+Look forward to contribute MICCAI Society.
 * **[14 Feb, 2024]** Our paper "Towards Enabling Cardiac Digital Twins of Myocardial Infarction Using Deep Computational Models for Inverse Inference" has been accepted by IEEE TMI!
 Thanks so much to the editor and the reviewers!
 * **[15 Jan, 2024]** I was invited as a Guest Editor of the Special Issue “Biomedical Image Analysis: Progress and Challenges” for Journal of Imaging (J. Imaging).
-* **[01 Jan, 2024]** I’m starting a new position as Lecturer (Assistant Professor) at University of Southampton!
+* **[01 Jan, 2024]** I’m starting a new position as Lecturer at University of Southampton!
 I am sincerely grateful for the invaluable support and guidance I've received throughout this journey, particularly from my three super nice supervisors (and mentors): Prof. Xiahai Zhuang, Prof. Julia A. Schnabel, and Prof. Vicente Grau.

 ## 2023